DChA experience route sample scripts

-We have put together some sample scripts based on past Examinations of Experience that have achieved a good pass standard.
-We have chosen examples from two practitioners and two accountants working in a charity.
+We have put together two sample scripts from practitioners, based on past Examinations of Experience that have achieved a good pass standard.

-When preparing your application, the assessors expect you to provide details of experience from your employment during the last five years.
-The specimen scripts are taken from applications made in 2007 and 2008, therefore the examples given were applicable at that time.
+- The assessors expect your application to provide details of experience from your employment during the last five years.
+The examples given in the sample scripts were within this period at the time when the applications were made.

-In general terms, the scripts display the characteristics of successful scripts as highlighted in the guidance within the application form.
-Some individual answers do not display all of these characteristics (for example, not all of the specimen scripts include ethical issues), but they all achieve at least the pass standard for each requirement.
+- In general terms, the scripts display the characteristics of successful scripts as highlighted in the guidance within the application form.
+Some answers do not display all of these characteristics, but the answers to all requirements on both scripts achieve a clear pass standard.

-For requirement 1 of the Examination of Experience, three of the four scripts have used SORP 2005 as their subject matter.
-Please note that this was highly topical at the time of their application and was a popular choice.
-While the implementation of SORP 2005 may still be within the five-year window for applications made in 2010, you may wish to consider other more recent technical developments such as Charity Commission policy, best regulatory practice publications or recent Government papers.
+- For requirement 1 of the Examination of Experience, both scripts used SORP 2015 as their subject matter.
+This was highly topical at the time of their application and was a popular choice.
+While the implementation of SORP 2015 may still be within the five-year window for applications made in 2018 and subsequently, you may wish to consider other more recent technical developments such as Charity Commission policy, best regulatory practice publications or recent government papers.

 - Other than for requirement 1 of the Examination of Experience, the scripts present a broad range of scenarios emphasising the wide scope of each requirement as envisaged by the assessors in the illustrative list of examples provided for each on the application form.